Rep. Bobby Rush to retire after three decades in Congress

 “We want to bring light, a bright light, to a dark history of our nation.
 And I think it’s very timely and very important that we do it at this time,” Rush told The Washington Post in an interview last year on his search for answers about Hampton’s killing.

-Rush is the 24th House Democrat to announce he will not run for reelection this year.
-While his district leans strongly Democratic, the House Republican campaign arm nonetheless argued that his retirement shows that Democrats “are abandoning ship as fast as possible because they know their majority is doomed.”
+Rush is the 24th House Democrat to announce that he will not run for reelection this year.
+Although his district leans strongly Democratic, the House Republican campaign arm nonetheless argued that his retirement shows that Democrats “are abandoning ship as fast as possible because they know their majority is doomed.”

 “If Democrats thought their retirement crisis would get better over the holidays, they were wrong,” Mike Berg, a spokesman for the National Republican Congressional Committee, said in a statement.

-Rush also announced last week that he had tested positive for covid-19 despite being fully vaccinated and having received his booster shot.
+Rush also announced last week that he had tested positive for the coronavirus, despite being fully vaccinated and having received his booster shot.

 Devlin Barrett contributed to this report.